shopware/docs/guides/plugins/plugins/storefront/add-translations.md

 ## Using the translation in templates

 Now we want to use our previously created snippet in our twig template, we can do this with the `trans` filter.
-Below you can find two examples where we use our translation with placeholders and without.
+Below, you can find two examples where we use our translation with placeholders and without.

 Translation without placeholders: